Conversational Copywriting: Don’t underestimate “chatty” writing

 —Miami Memoirist

-Answer: Sometimes the most important thing you can do when the writing isn’t clicking–be it client copy or creative writing–is to step away from the computer.
-Or throw down your legal pad.
-Or cast aside your journal.
+Sometimes, the most important thing you can do when the writing isn’t clicking—be it client copy or creative writing—is to step away from the computer, throw down your legal pad, or cast aside your journal.

 Listen, I don’t believe in writer’s block, and I’m the biggest proponent of “Ass in Chair” and banging it out and working through it because I know that nine times out of ten, you can.
 But then there’s that stinky tenth time.
 You know, the one that causes neck and back spasms that leave you drooling on the carpet.
 The moment when you just.
 Can’t.
 Write.
 Another.
 Word.
 (Again, I don’t think this is a block; it’s your mind’s way of telling you it needs a rest—there’s a big difference.)